zzezequiel/zzezequiel/README.md

   - 🛰️ I'm collaborating on: GMAO software SPI

-  - ⚡ Hobbies: 🏋️‍♂️Gym - 🪄Magic tricks - 🚀Space business
+  - ⚡ Hobbies: 🏋️‍♂️Gym - ✨Magic tricks - 🚀Space business

-  - 📫 How to reach me: Ezequiel Zvirgzdins (LinkedIn)
+  - 📫 How to reach me: <a href="https://www.linkedin.com/in/ezequiel-zvirgzdi%C5%86%C5%A1/">Ezequiel Zvirgzdins</a> (LinkedIn)

   <br>
   <br>